datasciencesg/workshops/SaveU2000/Beginners/Chapter2.md

  - What is the covolution filter?
  - What is a fully connected layer?
 What is pooling?
 What is the difference?
- - What are the different "dimensions", "channels" in convolution neural nets?
+ - What are the different "dimensions" (1D, 2D, 3D, nD convnets), "channels" in convolution neural nets?
  - How to not overfit? (the measures to prevent overfit is aka regularization)
  - How to use dropout as a regularization measure?
  - How to apply simple convolution neural nets to image classification task?